 This study aims to find out the results of expert validation on Mobile Learning Management System (M-LMS) in the subjects of Human and Computer Interaction at university.
-Mobile Learning Management System (M-LMS) is developed in order to create more dynamic communication between lecturers and students.
-Learning management system is a model and system that runs an administration which serves as an e-learning platform, which delivers and manages content, identifies, assesses, tracks progress, collects and presents data to monitor the learning process as a whole.
-The development procedure of this research uses Borg and Gall which is simplified into five stages as follow: (1) Conducting product analysis that will be developed, (2) Developing the initial product/prototype, (3) Expert validation and revision, (4) Small scale field trial and product revision, (5) Large-scale field trials and final products.
-The stage of expert validation on Borg and Gall method is done at the third stage, namely the stage of expert validation and revision.
+Mobile Learning Management System (M-LN7) is developed in order to create more dynamic communication between lecturers and students.
+Learning management system is a model and system that runs an administration which serves as a 7e-learning platform, which delivers and manages content, identifies, assesses, tracks progress, collects and presents data to monitor the learning process as a whole.
+The development procedure of this research ses Borg and Gall which is simplified into five stages as follow: (1) Conducting product analysis that will be developed, (2) Developing the initial product/prototype, (3) Expert validation and revision, (4) Small scale field trial and product revision, (5) Large-scale field trials and final products.
+The stage of expert validation on Borg and Gall method is done and revision.
 This study produces a valid mobile learning management system (M-LMS) software for the course of Human and Computer Interaction.